 Le lien vers cette page a été envoyé avec succès aux destinataires.

-Verified 30 June 2025 - Legal and Administrative Information Directorate (Prime Minister), Ministry of Finance
+Verified 13 November 2025 - Public Service / Directorate of Legal and Administrative Information (Prime Minister), Ministry of Finance

 The PER: titleContent is a retirement savings product available since 1er October 2019.
 It is gradually replacing other retirement savings plans.
-The PER is available in 3 forms: one individual PER and two company PER.
-The individual PER shall succeed the Perp: titleContent and the Madelin contract.
-The collective company PER (also called Pereco or Perecol) follows the Perco: titleContent.
-The mandatory company PER follows the contract article 83.
+The PER comes in three forms: an individual PER and two company PER.
+The individual PER succeeds the Perp: titleContent and at Madelin contract.
+The collective company PER (also called Pereco or Perecol) succeeds the Perco: titleContent.
+The mandatory company PER succeeds the contract article 83.
 You can transfer savings from old plans already opened to your new PER.

 What applies to you ?